AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 ## 21.1 A Simple Prolog Predicate in C

 Before going into detail about the components of the interface, let's look at a simple example.
-Let's consider a simple predicate for testing the eveness of an integer.
+Let's consider a simple predicate for testing the evenness of an integer.
 The pure C code for this function is:
 ```
 static int even(void)